Food & Drink

-Traditional soft drinks are tarkhun (tarragon flavored soda), tan (salty yogurt drink, still or carbonated), kvas (sweet, fermented rye bread drink) and a variety of mineral water, with popular brands like Bjni, Jermuk, Arzni and others.
+Traditional soft drinks are Tarkhun (tarragon flavored soda), Tan (salty yogurt drink, still or carbonated) and a variety of mineral water, with popular brands such as Bjni, Jermuk, Dilijan and Arzni.

-The best local beers to try out are the Kilikia, Erebouni, Kotayk, Ararat, Gyumri and Aleksandrapol.
+The best local beers to try out are the Kilikia, Erebouni, Kotayk, Dargett, Ararat, Gyumri, Dilijan and Aleksandrapol.

 Armenia produces a remarkable variety of grapes under soil and climate conditions perfect for fermenting excellent wines.
-The Areni red wine is particularly lauded and many other Armenian semi sweet or dessert wines are world-renowned.
-Also popular are sweet and semi sweet fruit wines made from pomegranates and apricots.
+The Areni Red Wine is particularly lauded and many other Armenian semi sweet or dessert wines are world-renowned.
+Also popular are sweet and semi sweet fruit wines made from pomegranates plums, cherries and apricots.

-Besides the Russian vodka, traditional local vodkas, usually distilled from fruit are very popular: Honi aragh (Cornelian cherry vodka), Tsirani aragh (Apricot vodka) and the most common, the Tuti aragh (Mulberry vodka).
+Traditional local vodkas, usually distilled from fruit are very popular: the strong and potent Honi aragh (Cornelian cherry vodka), Tsirani aragh (Apricot vodka) and the most common, the Tuti aragh (Mulberry vodka).